popovicialinc/gama/README.md

 # ✨FAQ

 **Q: Why bother with Vulkan?** A: Vulkan is a newer, low‑overhead graphics API.
 One UI 7 Beta 1 defaulted to Vulkan, which kept temperatures cool and battery life strong.
-Beta 2 reverted to OpenGL—enter overheating and drain.
+Beta 2 reverted to OpenGL — enter overheating and drain.
 This script forces Vulkan back on.

 **Q: Is it safe?** A: Absolutely!
 It leverages official ADB commands — no system hacks, no risk.